Archive for December, 2025

 He competed in the 1960-64 Armstrong 500 at Phillip Island and Bathurst, sharing a Singer Gazelle with Harry Firth in 1960, and then Firth’s works Ford Cortina GT, Zephyr MkIII and Falcon.
 He also raced a FoMoCo Cortina GT in the first Sandown enduro, the 1964 6-Hour International, with Geoff Russell finishing a rousing third outright..

-Raeburn in the Ford Falcon XP he shared with Harry Firth during the April 1965 Ford 70000 Mile Durability Run at the FoMoCo You Yangs proving ground (Ford)
+Reaburn in the Ford Falcon XP he shared with Harry Firth during the April 1965 Ford 70000 Mile Durability Run at the FoMoCo You Yangs proving ground (Ford)

-Firth/Raeburn works-Cortina GT during the April 1964 Lowood 4 Hour, winning their class and ‘outright’
+Firth/Reaburn works-Cortina GT during the April 1964 Lowood 4 Hour, winning their class and ‘outright’

 He took on the big-car challenge in 1965, finishing fifth in the one-race Australian Touring Car Championship at Sandown won by Norm Beechey’s Ford Mustang.
 Raeburn’s mount was the 7-litre Ford Galaxie left in Australia after the ’64 Sandown International by Sir Gawaine Baillie.

-Raeburn jumped on a ship for Europe with the intention of racing the car in the UK, but Baillie had sold it before he got there.
+Reaburn jumped on a ship for Europe with the intention of racing the car in the UK, but Baillie had sold it before he got there.
 Brian Muir was third in that Sandown ATCC in his Holden EH S4; he too was soon heading off to the UK, very successfully so.

-Raeburn, perhaps, in the Baillie Galaxie at Warwick Farm in 1965 (P Reynell)
+Reaburn, perhaps, in the Baillie Galaxie at Warwick Farm in 1965 (P Reynell)

-Undeterred, Raeburn started working for Graham Warner’s Chequered Flag Motors in 1966, driving their Shelby Cobra in the Zeltweg 500 km (DNF oil leak) that September.
+Undeterred, Reaburn started working for Graham Warner’s Chequered Flag Motors in 1966, driving their Shelby Cobra in the Zeltweg 500 km (DNF oil leak) that September.
 He was in the best of company, sharing the grid with GP drivers Jochen Rindt, Jo Siffert, Mike Spence, Innes Ireland, Mike Parkes, David Hobbs and Bob Bondurant.

-Nick Brittan wrote about Raeburn in Motoring News during 1966, ‘Raeburn Shines in Driving Test.
+Nick Brittan wrote about Reaburn in Motoring News during 1966, ‘Raeburn Shines in Driving Test.
 I don’t seem to be able to get through a month in this column without making some comment about a new Australian driver.
 In fact I’ve been accused of running an Antipodean news sheet.’

 JR during the September 1966 Zeltweg 500km DNF oil leak in the Chequered Flag Shelby Cobra.
 Race won by the works Porsche 906 crewed by Gerhard Mitter and Hans Hermann (Zdjecie)